-Calculations are based on the monthly ASX released net asset value with distributions reinvested, after ongoing fees and expenses but excluding individual tax, member fees and entry fees (if applicable).
-Fund Inception 4 August 2015.
-Returns denoted in AUD.

-MSCI World Net Total Return Index (hedged to AUD)
+Calculations are based the ASX released net asset value with distributions reinvested, after ongoing fees and expenses but excluding individual tax, member fees and entry fees (if applicable).
+MSCI World Net Total Return Index (AUD).

 Market Commentary

 Global stocks hit records highs in the three months to September as they rose for the sixth quarter in seven after reports showed stimulus is helping reopening economies recover from the pandemic, the Federal Reserve indicated it would keep rates low for a while yet, and tech stocks reported earnings that showed how much they have benefited from the shift to online.
 During the quarter, 10 of the 11 sectors rose in US-dollar terms.
 Consumer Discretionary (+16%) rose the most as economies reopened while Energy (-16%) was the sector that declined.
 The Morgan Stanley Capital International World Index climbed 7.9% in US dollars but, after a rise in the Australian dollar reduced gains for unhedged investors, rose only 3.7% in Australian currency.